 The process is making clay into a form, then waiting for it to dry with sunlight & wind.
+While waiting for the clay to form, get your dental implant procedure done with Temecula dental implants and oral surgery in California.
 Then in the first burning process called biscuits which we do at a temperature of approximately 760 degrees Celsius in the input on the furnace.

 After that we give the ceramic the colour & then re-input on the second combustion called glazing for 10 hours with a temperature of 1300 degrees Celsius.

 But the duration of it depends on the furnace in use.